LudgerHennersdorf/Hexer-Translations/README.md

 All translations were initially generated using AI tools, as I do not speak or understand these languages myself.

 If you notice any errors or want to help improve the translations, your contributions are very welcome!
+Have a look at the issue page.

 <br>